 - Certain family histories, such as multiple close relatives with breast or ovarian cancer

-The American Cancer Society's 2007 guidance recommends that women at high lifetime risk be screened with magnetic resonance imaging (MRI) in addition to mammography annually beginning at age 30.
+The American Cancer Society recommends that women at high lifetime risk be screened with magnetic resonance imaging (MRI) in addition to mammography annually beginning at age 30 and continuing as long as they are in good health.
 If you suspect you are at an increased risk for breast cancer, you should consult your healthcare provider and consider developing an individualized screening program.

 Sign up for the American Cancer Society's Breast Cancer Screening Reminder